Eventbus overview

 Usage

-You can use your own events directly with an event handler that you register on the eventbus.
+The following steps are the basic steps for using the Eventbus directly with an event handler that you register on the eventbus.

 -